jahabeebs/code-the-hidden-language-book-notes/notes.md

     This chapter had examples of integrated circuits in family known as TTL (transistor-transistor logic) 7474 chip is a dual D-type positive-edge-triggered flip-flop with preset and clear First step in constructing memory

+Chapter 18: Let's Build a Clock!
+    Basic clock format is XX:XX:XX (hours:minutes:seconds)
+        Can represent each digit in binary
+            This is called binary-coded decimal or BCD Each digit of decimal number encoded as four-digit binary number Not used much in computers because it complicates arithmetic Using XOR gates adding switches to set time can become simple Cold cathode display: glass tube filled with mostly neon Inside are overlapping wires shaped into numbers connected to pins at the bottom When voltage is applied to a pin the neon surrounding the number glows Burroughs Corporation introduced the display and called it a Nixie tube Special circuits called drivers for Nixie tubes are available to supply necessary current Multiplexing allows decoding circuitry to be shared among multiple digits This prevents needing decoding circuitry for every digit needed to display Inputs to decoder can be shifted among different sources and outputs of decoder goes to all displays simultaneously Dot matrix is another approach to displaying numbers and letters Collection fo round lights arranged horizontally and vertically in a grid Made up of 35 LEDs (light-emitting diodes) which allow electrical current to flow in one direction Diode matrix is a collection of diodes arranged in a grid Considered to be a type of memory
+        Cannot be changed without rewiring diodes so it's considered read-only memory or ROM
 </pre>